unclebob/spacewar/README.md

   Bases do not start making products right away, there is a startup time.
 During that time you will see the base partially obscured.
 Afterwards the bases start slowly manufacturing products.

+  ## Transport routes
+  On the strategic display you will find green lines that connect some of the bases.
+  Cargo transport vessels follow these routes to supply the bases with the resources they need.
+  Yellow transports carry dilithium.
+Orange transports carry antimatter.

+  Factories prefer to transport goods along short routes.
+Be careful how you lay them out.
+It is possible to deprive bases of resources by connecting them by long routes to bases that have short routes to other bases.

+  ## Production
+  Weapon bases use antimatter to create kinetics.
+This production is quite rapid.
+Torpedoes require substantial amounts of both antimatter and dilithium to create.
+Make sure you have the weapon factories connected, either directly, or indirectly, to antimatter and dilithium factories.

+  Dilithium factories require small amounts of antimatter to produce dilithium.
+Dilithium production is slow, so you will likely need many of these factories.

   ## Klingons

   Some of the crippled Klingons are still pretty strong.
 Be careful.
 Others